Anophthalmos, Microphthalmos, and Congenital Socket Malformations

 Overview

-Anophthalmos represents a spectrum of failure of growth of the primary optic vesicle from the cerebral vesicle.
+Anophthalmos represents growth failure in the primary optic vesicle, an emanation from the cerebral vesicle.

-- True anophthalmos is very rare.
+- It is actually a spectrum of disease.
+True anophthalmos is very rare.
 A small vestige of ocular tissue can generally be found.

 Microphthalmia and microphthalmos are synonymous nouns describing either the abnormally small eye or the process that results in an abnormally small globe.

-- Microphthalmos with cyst, where the cyst is the dominant feature, lined with rudimentary sclera and neuroglia, communicating through a channel into the vitreous cavity, resulting from incomplete closure of the embryonic choroidal fissure
+- Microphthalmos with cyst – where the cyst is the dominant feature, lined with rudimentary sclera and neuroglia, communicating through a channel into the vitreous cavity.

 Epidemiology